 (a) The assisted living program shall conduct fire drills at least quarterly on all shifts.

-(b) Documentation.
-The assisted living program shall:
+(b) Documentation and Retention.
+The assisted living program shall document and:maintain on file for a minimum of 2 years:

-(i) Document completion of each drill;
+(i) [Document completion] Completion date and time of each drill;

-(ii) Have all staff who participated in the drill sign the document; [and]
+(ii) [Have all staff] Names and signatures of staff who participated in the drill; [and]

-(iii) Document the fire scenario used in the drill;
+(iii) Fire scenario used in the drill;

-(iv) Document the stepstaken by staff during the drill;
+(iv) Steps taken by staff during the drill;

-(v) Document the reaction of staff during the drill;
+(v)  Successful and non-successful actions taken by staff during the drill; and

-(vi) Document any opportunities for improvement identified as a result of the drill; and
+(vi) Opportunities for improvement identified as a result of the drill/

-[(iii)] (vii) Maintain the documentation on file for a minimum of 2 years.
+(iii) (c) The assisted living program shall maintain the fire drill documentation on file for a minimum of 2 years.

 (3) Semiannual Disaster Drill.